mlaloux/PyShp-as-Fiona--with-geo_interface-/README.md

     55

-And it is now possible to do the same as Fiona with a generator/iterator:
+And it is now possible in Pyshp to do the same as Fiona with a generator/iterator:

     def records(filename):
         # generator